-My favorite way to dip these red velvet cake truffles is with a chocolate dipping tool set; these are the ones I use.
-Simply drop each ball into the chocolate, and use any one of these tools to easily fish it out, making sure to let any excess chocolate drip off first before placing on the parchment-lined baking sheet.
+My favorite way to dip these red velvet cake truffles is with a chocolate dipping tool set.
+Simply drop each ball into the chocolate, and use any one of these tools to easily fish it out, making sure to let any excess chocolate drip off first before placing it on the parchment-lined baking sheet.

 Red Velvet Cake Truffles

 For the Red Velvet Cake:

 - 180 g cake flour (or all-purpose flour)

 - ½ teaspoon baking soda

 - 60 g unsalted butter softened

 - 120 g canola oil